locriani/magmawiki/README.markdown

-Please note: we've decided to rewrite Magmawiki from scratch, if you wish to see older versions of Magmawiki, please check the develop branch.
+Please note: we've decided to rewrite Magmawiki from scratch, if you wish to see older versions of Magmawiki, please check the master branch.

 What is Magmawiki?
 ==================